omab/django-social-auth/doc/configuration.rst

     is_authenticated():
         ...

-  These are needed to ensure a better ``django-auth`` integration, in other case `login_required`_ won't be usable.
+  These are needed to ensure a better ``django-auth`` integration, otherwise `login_required`_ won't be usable.
 A warning is displayed if any of these are missing.
 By default `auth.User`_ is used.

-  Check example application for implementation details, but first, please take a look to `User Profiles`_, it might be what you were looking for.
+  Check the example application for implementation details, but first, please take a look at `User Profiles`_.
+It might be what you are looking for.

 ORMs